 NCB defines the number of 2.16 GHz channels, NCB (1 ≤ NCB ≤ 4), that make up the signal bandwidth of the EDMG PPDU

-The values of NCBPB for different types of GI are provided in Table 34.
+The values of NCBPB for different types of GI are provided inTable 1.
 The coded bit stream is concatenated with NBLK_PAD zeros.
 They are scrambled using the continuation of the scrambler sequence that scrambled the PSDU input bits.

 —Values of NCBPB for different types of GI